Dirac procedure and the Hamiltonian formalism for cosmological perturbations in a Bianchi I universe: Dirac observables and the gauge-fixing equivalence

 \subsubsection{Uniform density gauge}

-As a first example let us consider a gauge that in the isotropic limit becomes the {\it uniform density gauge}.
+As a first example let us consider a gauge known in the isotropic limit as the {\it uniform density gauge}.
 It assumes the vanishing of the metric density, the energy density (defined in Appendix \ref{geoquant}) and the vector metric perturbations:

 The determinant of the Poisson brackets $\Lambda_{\mu\nu}$ is non-vanishing for non-zero scalar field momentum $p_{\phi}\neq 0$,